Irreversible 2-conversion set in graphs of bounded degree: Irreversible 2-conversion set is NP-complete

 \section{Irreversible 2-conversion set is NP-complete}

 In this section we give a proof of Theorem~\ref{thm:np}.

-The problem is trivially in NP.
-A verification that $S \subseteq V$ is an irreversible 2-conversion set can be done by iterating the threshold process.
-It is enough to check only the first $|V|$ steps.
+The problem is in NP, since the verification whether $S \subseteq V$ is an irreversible 2-conversion set can be done by iterating the conversion process in at most $|V|$ steps.
 Hence the verification can be done in a polynomial time.

 In the rest of the proof we show that I2CS$(G,s)$ is NP-hard by a polynomial-time reduction from 3-SAT.
 We introduce a variable gadget, a clause gadget and a gadget that checks if all clause gadgets are satisfied.